-3.10.
-The New Default:
+3.17.
+The Old Default:

-- 3.10.1.
-Was designed to reduce exposure to investment risk in the later years of membership, aiming to help the member invest appropriately given the way in which benefits are likely to be taken. - 3.10.2.
-Invests entirely in the Stannah Long Term Growth Fund until a member is in the ten years from their retirement age.
-The Stannah Long Term Growth Fund is what is known as a "white labelled", blended fund created by the Trustees and designed to grow members' assets.
+- 3.17.1.
+Was designed to reduce exposure to investment risk in the later years of membership, aiming to help the member invest appropriately for members looking to buy an annuity. - 3.17.2.
+Invested entirely in the Scottish Widows Newton Global Balanced CS1 Fund until a member was in the five years from their retirement age. - 3.17.3.
+Gradually switched members' investments in the five years prior to retirement age, so members had a 75% allocation to L&G's Pre-Retirement Fund and a 25% allocation to the BlackRock Sterling Liquidity Fund.

-3.10.3.
-Gradually switches members' investments in the ten years prior to retirement age, firstly into the Stannah Cautious Growth Fund (another "white labelled", blended fund with a greater allocation to lower risk assets (relative to the Stannah Long Term Growth Fund), then to L&G's Retirement Income Multi Asset Fund and the BlackRock Sterling Liquidity Fund, which will have a 75% and 25% allocation at retirement age respectively.
-We provide an overview of the switching in the graph below.